-The BG 1000 system is fitted with a sight glass located in the top of the RFD.
+The SA-III system is fitted with a fish eye sight glass located in the top of the RFD.
 The charge level should be inspected to be sure refrigerant is of the proper amount and that there are no slow leaks.
 Switch the unit on and immediately inspect the sight glass.
-White foam with high velocity should be observed and after a minute or two show a black or clear condition.
+A velocity of white foam should be observed and after a minute or two show a black or clear condition.
 A clear glass and an empty glass will look the same.
 A transition must be seen to be sure refrigerant is present.
 Do not operate a low or empty system.
 See; "Leak Checking" and "Adding Charge".